astridlyre/zircus/about/index.md

 ref: about
 layout: generic
 title: about · zircus
+description: "About Canadian underwear brand Zircus - queer owned and sewn on Vancouver Island"
 heading: about zircus
 bg_image: /assets/img/people/about.jpg
 bg_image_alt: "Zircus founder Alicia and their good friend Atana, standing defiant, proud to show off their colourful underwear and unique style."